alexisjw623/object-detection-android-app/README.md

 [Dinesh Raturi's Fruits Prediction Android App Youtube Tutorial](https://www.youtube.com/watch?v=fNbxSXi0OkA)

 [How-To Geek: How to Access Developer Options and Enable USB Debugging on Android](https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/)

+## Contact

+If you have any questions, suggestions, or concerns, please contact me at alexiswu@princeton.edu.